kiddo127/OSKT/OSKT_ViT/README.md

 ## ⚡ Alternative Quick Start Option
 For researchers who wish to bypass the first two stages, we provide pre-computed weight chains for immediate use.
-Download​ our pre-trained weight chains from this repository and organize​ files according to the following directory structure:
+Download​ our pre-trained weight chains from [this link](https://drive.google.com/drive/folders/11a2IDAcvxKhNuDDlkhuVdG4vkB0g9-Zd) and organize​ files according to the following directory structure:
 ```
 OSKT_ViT/
 └── output/